matt-cart/website/website/content/how-i-built-this-website-(part-2).md

 ## Syntax Overview

+In the sections below I will run through the main aspects of Markdown syntax.
+In each section, I will demonstrate how raw Markdown syntax translates into rendered HTML.

 ### Headers

+Raw Markdown:

 	# Header 1
 	## Header 2
 	...
 	##### Header 5

+Processed HTML:

 # Header 1
 ## Header 2